enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 Fetching data from IGDB API using the [Keyword](https://api-docs.igdb.com/#keyword) endpoint.

-**Endpoint Description**: Keywords are words or phrases that get tagged to a game such as “world war 2” or “steampunk”.
+**Endpoint Description**: Keywords are words or phrases that get tagged to a game such as &quot;world war 2&quot; or &quot;steampunk&quot;.

 **Parameters**:
  - `$query`: an apicalypse formatted query String